ibm-cloud-docs/cloud-object-storage/cloud-object-storage-cli-reference.md

 ibmcloud plugin install cloud-object-storage
 ```

-Once the plug-in is installed, you can configure the plug-in by using the `ibmcloud cos config`(#ic-config) command.
+Once the plug-in is installed, you can configure the plug-in by using the [`ibmcloud cos config`](/docs/cloud-object-storage?topic=cloud-object-storage-ic-cos-cli#ic-config) command.
 This can be used to populate the plug-in with your credentials, default download location, choosing your authentication, etc.

 For optimal performance, ensure that tracing is disabled by setting the `IBMCLOUD_TRACE` environment variable to `false`.
 {: important}